-Reporting Category Scoring Criteria Row A Claim/Thesis O points Does not meet the criteria for one point.
-1 point Responds to the prompt with a defensible claim or thesis that establishes a line of reasoning.
-(0-1 points) Decision Rules and Scoring Notes Responses that do not earn this point: Only restate the prompt.
+orting egory Scoring Criteria w A /Thesis points) 0 points Does not meet the criteria for one point.
+D Responses that do not earn this point: Only restate the prompt.
 Do not make a claim that responds to the prompt.
-Responses that earn this point: Respond to the prompt rather than restating or rephrasing the prompt and establish a line of reasoning.
+1 point Responds to the prompt with a defensible claim or thesis that establishes a line of reasoning. ecision Rules and Scoring Notes Responses that earn this point: Respond to the prompt rather than restating or rephrasing the prompt and establish a line of reasoning.
 Provide a defensible claim or thesis that establishes a line of reasoning about whether executive term limits sustain political legitimacy using one or more of the provided course concepts: stability, accountability, or policy implementation.
-Examples that do not earn this point: Restate the prompt • "Executive term limits do not sustain political legitimacy." • "Executive terms limits are good for a country's political legitimacy."
-Do not respond to the prompt • "Elections are important for a country's political legitimacy." • "Executives must remain accountable to the public if they want to remain in office."
+Examples that do not earn this point: Restate the prompt "Executive term limits do not sustain political legitimacy."
+"Executive terms limits are good for a country's political legitimacy."
+Do not respond to the prompt "Elections are important for a country's political legitimacy."
+"Executives must remain accountable to the public if they want to remain in office."
 Examples that earn this point: "Executive term limits sustain political legitimacy as it creates stability in the electoral system as seen in the peaceful transfer from one government to the next."
 "Executive term limits sustain political legitimacy as they create accountability of the executive through regular elections."
 "Executive term limits sustain political legitimacy as they promote more of a focus on creating/implementing policy rather than election support."
 "Executive term limits weaken political legitimacy by preventing citizens from re-electing an official and holding them accountable."
 "Executive term limits weaken political legitimacy and stability by preventing good officials from being re-elected."
-Additional Notes: The claim or thesis must consist of one or more sentences the A claim or thesis that meets the criteria can be awarded the "Executive term limits can weaken political legitimacy, as policy implementation is not consistent over time." at may be located anywhere in the response. point whether or not the rest of the response successfully supports that line of reasoning.
+"Executive term limits can weaken political legitimacy, as policy implementation is not consistent over time."